 - Orthopedic Surgery, Orthopedic / Orthopedic Surgery - Pediatric

-Kenneth Huh, M.D., is a pediatric orthopedic surgeon at Miller Childrens Hospital Long Beach with a focus in sports medicine, trauma, hip reconstruction and foot deformities.
+Kenneth Huh, M.D., is a pediatric orthopedic surgeon at Miller Children’s and Women’s Hospital Long Beach with a focus in sports medicine and trauma.

 He received his medical degree from Northwestern University Feinberg School of Medicine.
 Dr. Huh completed his general orthopedic surgery internship and residency at the University of Southern California.